rodrigocfelix/SolaceKafkaConnectors/README.md

 # To run in distributed mode
 All the major configuration is already done, just download the repo, configure the file /kafka/values.yaml to use the settings you want (pay special atention to ReplicaCount), after that just install kafka using *helm install*:
-  * e.g. helm install mykafka ./kafka
+  * e.g. *helm install mykafka ./kafka*

-Now configure the ENV vars in /configurator/configurator.yaml and deploy it (to deploy just do kubectl apply -f configurator.yaml, theres no need to build a new image).
+Now configure the ENV vars in /configurator/configurator.yaml and deploy it (to deploy just do *kubectl apply -f configurator.yaml*, theres no need to build a new image).
-After that just enter the pod in iterative mode (kubectl exec -it \<podName\>  -- /bin/bash) and run the comands to configure or get information about the connectors.
+After that just enter the pod in iterative mode (*kubectl exec -it \<podName\>  -- /bin/bash*) and run the comands to configure or get information about the connectors.
 A file with just a few basic commands can be found inside the pod at /home/commands all you got to do to use them is to change the name of the headless service.

+The pod already has nano editor installed so if theres any special configuration being needed just open the file with nano and edit it.

 # To run in standalone mode